 Sexually transmitted diseases

 Because the inside of the foreskin can be an inviting place for germs, some studies suggest that uncircumcised men are slightly more likely than other men to catch a sexually transmitted disease (STD).
-According to a report in the March 26, 2009, issue of the New England Journal of Medicine, adult males who were circumcised saw a decreased risk of herpes and HIV.
 However, a man's overall risk has much more to do with his sexual practices than his foreskin.
 Any man who has unprotected sex with many partners is at high risk for an STD, whether or not he's been circumcised.
 Likewise, a man who practices safe sex will have a low risk.

 Put all of the scientific information together, and circumcision doesn't appear to be medically necessary.
 But, in the hands of a trained surgeon who gives the baby some form of pain relief, it's not especially dangerous or traumatic, either.
 The choice is yours.